osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ## Data Steward

-A role granted the privilege to share a tenant’s data with any community to which the data steward belongs.
+A role that can share a tenant’s data with any community to which the data steward belongs.
 A data steward can grant this sharing privilege (that is, the data steward role) to other users in their own tenant.

 ## Community Moderator

-A role assigned to a user within a community member tenant who manages the community for the tenant.
-Usually, a Community Moderator is the person who accepted the invitation on behalf of his or her tenant.
+A role who manages the community for the tenant.
+Usually, a Community Moderator is the individual who accepted the invitation on behalf of his or her tenant.
 This user must also be an Tenant Administrator within their own tenant.

-The Community Moderator's primary purpose is to manage what users from their tenant have access to the community.
+The Community Moderator's primary purpose is to specify which users from their tenant have access to the community.
 Community Moderators have all the privileges of a Community Member, plus the ability to:

 - Pause access to shared data from their tenant.
-- Add users from their tenant to the community or remove users from the community
+- Add users from their tenant to the community
+- Remove users from the community
 - Remove their tenant from the community

 A Community Moderator can assign the following roles to users in their own tenant: